a-sit-plus/gradle-conventions-plugin/README.md

       if absent.
 * Automatic compilation and publication of Gradle version catalog for all non-test dependencies
   * Can be disabled by setting `publishVersionCatalog = false` in a module's `build.gradle.kts`
+* Publication-specific CycloneDX SBOM generation and publication
+  * Enabled by default through `enableSbom`
+  * Generates normalized SBOMs for each published Maven publication
+  * Attaches normalized `cyclonedx` JSON and XML artifacts to Maven publications

 **Do read the section on JDK version management!**